payscale/javascript/README.md

 userHtml
 ```

->Alexd: review:
->Global variables should be in all caps.
-(JavaScript does not have macros or constants, so there isn't much point in using all caps to signify features that JavaScript doesn't have.)
+Global variables should be in all caps.

 ## Function Declarations